 Department of Education Main Operating Appropriations Bill H.B.
-110 Executive As Passed By House As Reported By Senate Finance No provision.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee No provision.
 No provision.
+Requiring ODE to distribute funding paid to these units to each community or STEM school or on behalf of each scholarship recipient (in accordance with current law requirements for distribution of the scholarships) in an amount that equals what that school or provider would otherwise receive if funding were calculated for the school or scholarship recipient on an individual basis.
+Same as the Senate.
+No provision.
+No provision.
 Providing for these funding units to be paid under the same section of statutory law as funds are paid to traditional school districts.
+Same as the Senate.
 No provision.
 No provision.
 Establishing a temporary payment mechanism for state scholarship programs for FY 2022 and FY 2023 in the same section of uncodified law as the temporary payment mechanisms for traditional school districts (see EDUCD81), community schools (see EDUCD62), and STEM schools (see EDUCD63).
+No provision.

-Fiscal effect: Increases state expenditures by committing the state to pay the entire foundation aid amount for a community or STEM school student or scholarship amount for a scholarship recipient.
+Department of Education Main Operating Appropriations Bill H.B.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee Fiscal effect: Increases state expenditures by committing the state to pay the entire foundation aid amount for a community or STEM school student or scholarship amount for a scholarship recipient.
 In contrast, under current law, the cost of educating these students is generally a shared responsibility between the state and the student's resident school district.
 The state pays a portion of the foundation formula cost for the student depending on the relative wealth of the district, with the remainder supported by local funds.
 Since the full amount of a community or STEM school or scholarship student's funding is deducted from the resident district's foundation aid under current law, the direct funding mechanism in the bill may result in school districts retaining more of their state foundation aid allocations.
+Fiscal effect: Same as the House.
 Fiscal effect: Same as the House.